 Within each topic, knowledge of specific case studies is a requirement.
-Case studies will vary from school to school, therefore it will be beneficial for both student and tutor if the student brings their case studies to the course.
+Case studies will vary from school to school; therefore, it will be beneficial for both student and tutor if the student brings their case studies to the course.

-This course will cover the compulsory topics within the specification in morning sessions 09.00 - 12.30.
+This course will only cover the compulsory topics within the specification Monday - Friday 09.00 - 12.30.